mikojnacki/ego2/README.md

 ## How to run

-Open the terminal in a correct directory.
+Open a terminal in a correct directory.

 Install required packages `$ pip install -r requirements.txt` if necessary.